-In 1956, Emily Hale (1891-1969) donated 1,131 letters from the British poet and Nobel Laureate T. S. Eliot (1891-1969) to the Princeton University Library, together with related printed items and enclosures.
+In 1956, Emily Hale (1891-1969) donated 1,131 letters from the British poet and Nobel Laureate T. S. Eliot (1888-1965) to the Princeton University Library, together with mailing envelopes and enclosures, when they had been retained, as well as selected printed items.
 Dating from 1930 to 1956, the letters are the largest single series of the poet’s correspondence.
-Hale was an American actress and drama teacher, who for decades was the poet’s secret love, confidant, and muse.
+Hale was a Boston-born college teacher of drama, who for decades was the poet’s secret love, confidant, and muse.
+Lyndall Gordon has observed about their relationship,”Emily Hale was exempt from low desire.
+Though not ethereal herself, and not in the least silent as a teacher of speech and drama, she became his model for silent, ethereal women in Eliot’s poetry.”
 By agreement between the Library and Emily Hale, the letters have remained closed in the Manuscripts Division for more than sixty years, but are scheduled to open in January 2020.
 The T. S. Eliot Letters to Emily Hale (C0686) are among the best-known sealed literary archives in the world.
-It is not unusual for donors to seal archives or impose other restrictions on access to them.
+It is not unusual for donors to close, seal, or impose other restrictions on access to papers and archives.
 In 1940, for example, Charles Lindbergh and Anne Morrow Lindbergh donated selected papers (C0697), which by agreement would remain sealed until both had passed.
 The papers opened in 2001.